SebastianGalo/slowtech_midi_controller/README.md

 # plans

-Modified to work with a Teensy LC.
+- Modify to work with a Teensy LC.

-Fix led lights corresponding to button presses.
+- Fix led lights corresponding to button presses.

-Toggle button sending midi at release.
+- Toggle button sending midi at release.
 Choosable?

-Also to multiplex buttons and to show potentiometer value at an oled display.
+- Also to multiplex buttons and to show potentiometer value at an oled display.

+# open source is key

 Big thanks to the Swedish facebook group Arduinobubblan and the Arduino community forum for supporting and helping along the way.

-# open source is key